-Find a slow news day.
+Find what is likely to be a slow news cycle.

 Your press release will be more likely get attention if there is less going on in the newsroom.
 If you are not promoting a specific event, or are tied to a certain day, consider what else is happening and avoid major local, provincial, and national events.
 For example, carefully reconsider sending out a release when the Prime Minister is in town, unless your issue is federally related.